Ellezique/Full-Stack-App-PART-A/README.md

 A. SETUP

-1.    **Create app in central repository on GitHub.** Both developers will have access to push and pull- Developers must do all their work on a different branch to master and must NEVER commit to the master branch directly.
+1.    **Create app in central repository on GitHub.** Both developers will have access to push and pull- Developers must do all their work on a different branch to master and must not commit to the master branch directly.

 2.    **Each developer clones the main GitHub repository to their local.** Developers are working in VS Code.